photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 in a structured way that avoids duplicates:

 - [imported files](../user-guide/library/import.md) receive a canonical filename and will be organized by year and month
-- you may not configure the *import* folder to be inside the *originals* folder, as this will cause a loop by importing already indexed files
+- never configure the *import* folder to be inside the *originals* folder, as this will cause a loop by importing already indexed files

 !!! tldr ""
     You can safely skip this.
 Adding files via [Web Upload](../user-guide/library/upload.md)